judypatoodie/groceries/README.md

 4. Run `npm start` to start the application
 5. In your browser, navigate to `localhost:3000`to view the live App!

-OR you can simple navigate to the deployed app at - [link to deployed appp](https://groceries4u.herokuapp.com/).
+OR you can simple navigate to the deployed app at - [link to deployed app](https://groceries4u.herokuapp.com/).

+### Testing
+To run Jasmine TDD tests, do the following:
+1. In your terminal, clone the git repo into a directory of your choice
+2. `cd` into the newly cloned repo
+3. Run `npm install` to install all the node modules
+4. Run `npm test` to run Jasmine tests

 ### How to
 **Sign Up for an account**: Click `Sign up` in the navigation pane.